openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 **`model_optimizer_args`**

-Conversion parameters, obtained [earlier](#model-conversion), is specified in this section, e.g.:
+Conversion parameters (learn more in [Model conversion](#model-conversion) section) is specified in this section, e.g.:
 ```
   - --input=data
   - --mean_values=data[127.5]